 According to the BLS, the 2021 median salary for an Industrial Engineer (one of the engineering qualifications most closely associated with that of a Quality Engineer) in the United States is $95,300 per year

-Successful quality engineering ensures that final products are safe and meet customer expectations, while keeping the manufacturing process as effective and cost efficient as possible.
+Quality Engineers work within a wider team of professionals to ensure that the final products are safe, reliable and meet customer expectations while keeping the manufacturing process as effective and cost-efficient as possible.

-Quality engineers work with various stakeholders, at every part of the manufacturing process.
-Examples include working with:
+Quality Engineers work with various stakeholders, at every part of the manufacturing process such as;

 - Design teams – testing to identify product durability and areas of weakness